ColdMacaroni/libcry/README.md

 # LibCry

-A neat c testing library/framework. 🥲
+A neat c testing library/framework with the goal of having the least boilerplate 🥲

 ## Roadmap

 - [ ] For 1.0

   - [ ] Forking test runner
   - [ ] Send message back to runner from test process

+    - [ ] Force skip
+    - [ ] Force fail
+    - [ ] Force pass

+  - [ ] Allow for setup and cleanup functions
-  - [ ] Prettier asserts
+  - [ ] Prettier asserts and such
   - [ ] Some man pages.. [see meson](https://mesonbuild.com/Installing.html)
   - [ ] Test anything protocol implementation
   - [ ] Some nice CLI

+    - [x] List tests
+    - [ ] Nice help message
+    - [ ] Pick tests to run?
     - [ ] Add a flag for picking which file to `mmap` and `dlopen`.
 This would let you actually debug the tests.
 Might be able to detect if under a debugger and advise the user to run with this flag.

-In the future.. idk... threading?
+- Other ideas
+  - [ ] Windows/non ELF support?

 ## Why the name?